ayhanarican/apiogenesis/README.md

 # apiogenesis
-A Restful API builder from a json schema.
+A dynamic Restful API builder from a json schema.
 This project using restify@8.3.3 and mongoose@5.5.11.

 They probably question such dynamic module author under spotlights.
 I did this project, but you don't do it!